jamestbest/Comodo/README.md

 `-mcpu=arm7tdmi` This is one of the supported architectures listed [here](https://studentnet.cs.manchester.ac.uk/resources/software/komodo/) under target systems

 `-T ${dir}/linkS.lds` This will override the normal linker script.
-The new script is linkS, for
+The new script is linkS, it describes the layout of the generated elf.

+`-L${dir}/Libs` This is adds the path to krt1.o, the startup file for files without the NSSTDlib.

 Within RunWS.sh which is the file to run with the standard library